Emergency & Critical Care Consults

 • Current medications and treatments

-• Lab results and ECGs
+• Lab results and monitoring data (ECG, BP, trends)

-• Imaging: POCUS, radiographs, echocardiogram
+• Imaging: POCUS, radiographs

 • Medical records — even if incomplete